JuliaHealth/NeuroAnalyzer.jl/joss/paper.md

 # Background

-NeuroAnalyzer is a Julia [@bezanson_2017] toolbox for analyzing neurophysiological (EEG, MEP and EDA) data.
-Preliminary functionality is also available for MEG, NIRS, ECoG, SEEG and iEEG recordings.
+NeuroAnalyzer is a Julia [@bezanson_2017] toolbox for analyzing neurophysiological (such as EEG, MEG, MEP and EDA) data.
 To my knowledge, there is no complete Julia solution for neurophysiology data analysis.
-There are some excellent packages to perform individual tasks, such as importing EDF/BDF data ([EDFPlus.jl](https://github.com/wherrera10/EDFPlus.jl), [BDF.jl](https://github.com/sam81/BDF.jl), [EDF.jl](https://beacon-biosignals.github.io/EDF.jl/stable/)), processing EEG data ([EEG.jl](https://github.com/JuliaPackageMirrors/EEG.jl) (abandoned)), ClusterDepth multiple comparison ([ClusterDepth.jl](https://github.com/s-ccs/ClusterDepth.jl)) performing linear/GAM/hierarchical/deconvolution regression on biological signals ([Unfold.jl](https://github.com/unfoldtoolbox/Unfold.jl)) or plotting topomaps ([TopoPlots.jl](https://github.com/MakieOrg/TopoPlots.jl)).
-Therefore, the development of `NeuroAnalyzer` was started in 2022 in order to provide researchers neuroscience/psychiatry/neurology a complete solution for importing, editing, processing, analyzing and visualizing of neurophysiological data.
+There are some available packages (some are not actively developed) to perform individual tasks, such as importing EDF/BDF data ([EDF.jl](https://beacon-biosignals.github.io/EDF.jl/stable/), [EDFPlus.jl](https://github.com/wherrera10/EDFPlus.jl), [BDF.jl](https://github.com/sam81/BDF.jl)), processing EEG data ([EEG.jl](https://github.com/JuliaPackageMirrors/EEG.jl), abandoned), ClusterDepth multiple comparison ([ClusterDepth.jl](https://github.com/s-ccs/ClusterDepth.jl)), performing linear/GAM/hierarchical/deconvolution regression on biological signals ([Unfold.jl](https://github.com/unfoldtoolbox/Unfold.jl)) or plotting topomaps ([TopoPlots.jl](https://github.com/MakieOrg/TopoPlots.jl)).
+Therefore, the development of `NeuroAnalyzer` was started in 2022 in order to provide researchers in the field of neuroscience/psychiatry/neurology a complete, complex (but still easy to use) solution for importing, editing, processing, analyzing and visualizing neurophysiological data.

 # Statement of need

-There are many excellent MATLAB and Python based EEG/MEG/NIRS applications (e.g. EEGLAB [@delorme_2011], Fieldtrip [@oostenveld_2011], Brainstorm, MNE [@gramfort_2013]).
+There are many excellent MATLAB and Python based EEG/MEG/NIRS applications (e.g. EEGLAB [@delorme_2011], Fieldtrip [@oostenveld_2011], Brainstorm or MNE [@gramfort_2013]).
 They have been in development for many years and are well established in the scientific community.
 Many state-of-the-art papers were published using data prepared using these programs.
 However, compared with Python and MATLAB, there are many advantages of Julia, which underlie my decision to start developing such a toolbox in Julia.
 I believe that Julia is the future of scientific computing and scientific data analysis [@selvaraj_2022].
 Major advantages of Julia are listed in Julia documentation:

 - Julia is fast [@bezanson_2018].
 In many situations Julia is considerably faster than Python (without having to use numba/cython) and MATLAB.
 Moreover, Julia provides unlimited scalability.
 Julia programs can easily be ran on a large cluster or across distributed computers.
 - Julia is open-source and free.
 Increasing MATLAB licensing costs are prohibitive to individual researchers and many research institutions.